postplayhouse/jekyll.postplayhouse.com/_drafts/spotlight-samantha-matthews.md

+---
+layout: spotlight-series
+title:  "In The Spotlight: Samantha Matthews"
+excerpt: "Returning for a second year, Samantha is becoming our regular Rogers and Hammerstein go to.
+This year, she becomes a princess before our eyes."
+# image: /images/2015/don-fox-wiring.jpg
+---

+<div class="preface">Many of our patrons will recognize Samantha from last year's <em>The Sound of Music</em>.
+This year, she leads the cast of <em>Cinderella</em> into a magical tale of love and dreaming big dreams. </div>

+---

 ### How long have you been working professionally in theatre?

 I've been working professionally in theater since 2012, but was bit by the performance bug at the age of 8.